So let’s face it – it’s time to share with you my favorite April bullet journal ideas.

 Along with this, I made an index, where you can label your fully customized section.

-For example, I labeled my custom sections as following:
+For example, I labeled my custom sections as follows:

 - monthly review